- When did the rates increase?

-The City Council directed that a study be completed by a consultant specializing in the analysis of public utility service costs.
-The consultant reviewed current and projected costs in the sewer and water systems and determined whether adjustments to the rates were necessary to ensure that the systems could be safely operated and maintained.
-The analysis determined that increases were necessary to ensure that all costs could be covered.
-The rates need to cover routine operations and maintenance, major repair and replacement, and new capital projects required to sustain the sewer and water systems.
-The rates must also cover debt payments for bonds that were previously sold to make improvements to the utility systems.
+The City retains outside consultants who specialize in the analysis of public utility service costs to conduct studies for reviewing current and projected costs of our sewer and water systems.
+The objective of rate studies is to determine whether rate adjustments are necessary to ensure that the systems can be safely operated and maintained.
+The analysis identifies the areas that require an increase in rates to cover routine operations and maintenance, major repair and replacement, new capital projects, and debt payments for bonds that were previously sold to make improvements to utility systems.

 - What can I do to reduce my water bill?